 Theory of inorganic materials for energy and environment

 The understanding of the structure-properties relationship is of fundamental importance for the design of new materials.
-In our group various models are employed to study the electronic structure of inorganic and ceramic materials in combination with highly accurate quantum-mechanical techniques.
-Particularly important is the role of theory in the study of point defects, impurities in solids, doping in semiconductors, active sites or functional groups on surfaces, phenomena like atomic and molecular chemisorption, ultrathin films, supported clusters, light-matter interactions, and for the interpretation of various spectroscopies, IR and Raman, X-ray absorption and photoemission, EPR and NMR, optical transitions, STM etc.
+In our group, we study the nature and properties of inorganic materials for energy and environment by Density Functional Theory calculations.
+Particularly important is the role of theory in the study of active sites or functional groups on surfaces, atomic and molecular chemisorption, ultrathin films, supported clusters, solid-liquid interfaces, and for the interpretation of various spectroscopies, IR and Raman, X-ray absorption and photoemission, EPR and NMR, optical transitions, STM etc.

-Ultrathin oxide films and two-dimensional materials represent a new class of materials with unprecedented properties.
-Our activity is directed towards the determination of their electronic and structural properties: work function changes, regular arrays of adsorption and reactive sites, etc.
+Oxide surfaces and two-dimensional oxides represent a new class of materials with unprecedented properties.
+Our activity is directed towards the determination of their electronic and structural properties: work function changes, regular arrays of adsorption and reactive sites, properties of the water-oxide interface, etc. Attention is also devoted to the functionalization of metal- and metal-oxide surfaces with organic molecules, where it is important to thoroughly understand the binding mechanism at the surface toward possible applications in catalysis and electrocatalysis.

-We study the interaction of single atoms and metal clusters supported on oxides or carbon-based materals with particular attention to their activity in catalytic reactions (water splitting, CO2 reduction, production of solar fuels).
+We study the interaction of single metal atoms and clusters supported on oxides or carbon-based materials with particular attention to their activity in catalytic and electrocatalytic reactions (water splitting, CO2 reduction, production of solar fuels, synthesis of organic molecules, decomposition of organic pollutants and recovery of useful raw elements).

 Heterojunctions between semiconductors (notably oxides) are a class of materials attracting growing attention in the field of photocatalysis.
 This research line aims at the accurate description of the band alignment, charge transfer phenomena, quantum confinement, and charge carrier separation at the junction by means of state-of-the-art DFT calculations.